darkdoon/audio-object/README.md

 <code>'exponential'</code>.
 Exponential curves can only be used on positive
 non-zero values.

-    effect.automate('level', 0, 1.2)
+    audioObject.automate('level', 0, 1.2)

 Properties of the audioObject are updated at the browser's frame rate during an automation.

 #### .destroy()

 Destroy is a noop by default.
-Override it so that when it is called it destroys your audio graph.
+It should be overidden so that it destroys the nodes in the audioObject's audio graph.

+    audioObject.destroy()

 ### AudioObject Functions